tytydraco/yessleep/out/Im_a_Park_Ranger_at_Hawaii_Volcanoes_National_Park_What_We_Discovered_There_Still_Haunts_Me_Final.md

 Acting on instinct, I lunge forward, grabbing her firmly around the waist.
 With a desperate heave, I pull her back from the brink, both of us falling to the ground in a heap.

-I desperately search for any route of escape.
+I frantically search for any route of escape.
 Then, my eyes catch sight of a large, charred tree, its base weakened by the fire and the intense heat of the volcanic activity.

 I motion to Lani, pointing towards the tree.
 "Lani, the tree!"
 I shout over the roar of the flames.
 Understanding flashes in her eyes, and without another word, we spring into action.